-Proposition 4 shows that bubbles can be productive in two very different situations: (i) when $b_1 < 0$ and $b_2 > 0$, and (ii) when $b_1 > 0$ and $b_2 < 0$.
-In the first situation, the bubble is productive as it is used to transfer wealth to the young, who then increase productive investment.
-In the second situation, the bubble reduces the consumption of the old individuals and, as a consequence, young individuals increase savings in order to keep their consumption when old.
-If the increase in the savings of the young is large enough, productive investment increases even though part of the savings are used to transfer wealth to the middle age individuals $(b_1 > 0)$.
+This second mechanism requires that the savings of the young are larger in the economy with bubbles than in the economy without bubbles.
+If the savings of the young are high enough in the economy with bubbles, productive investment increases even though part of the savings are used to transfer consumption to the middle-aged individuals ($b_1 > 0$).
 In order to show more explicitly this argument, we compare the savings rate in the economy with bubbles with the savings rate in the economy without bubbles.
 The savings rate is defined as the ratio between assets accumulated when young and the income of the young individuals.
-We first use (5) and (24) to obtain the savings rate in the economy with bubbles,
+We first use (5) and (24) to obtain the savings rate in the economy with bubbles when tax rates are equal to zero,